kyma-project/test-infra/docs/prow/manage-component-jobs-with-templates.md

         ...
    ```

-   Such an entry uses the `generic.tmpl` template to create the `skr-aws-upgrade-integration-dev.yaml` file under
+   Such an entry uses the `generic.tmpl` template to create the `skr-aws-upgrade-integration-dev.yaml` file under the `/prow/jobs/kyma/` subfolder, specifying that postsubmit job for this test.
 the `/prow/jobs/kyma/` subfolder, specifying that postsubmit job for this test.
 Set the **optional** parameter to `true` for this job to be optional on pull requests (PRs), not to block others.
 **Cron** parameter indicates that this Prow job is run every four hours.